Material Selection Guides for 3D Printing in Medical

 Material Selection Criteria

-There are so many 3D printing materials with different properties in the market.
+There are many 3D printing materials with different properties in the market.
 To choose the one that is most suitable to your project, you should define your project purpose and identify your material requirements.

 Two flow charts are shown below to help you select your desirable material.